 The Partnership will not have any officers or employees and will rely solely on officers and employees of the General Partner and its affiliates.
 Affiliates of the General Partner will conduct business and activities of their own in which the Partnership will have no economic interest.
 If such separate activities of the affiliates of the General Partner are significantly greater than the activities of the Partnership, there could be material competition between the Partnership and General Partner for the time and effort of the officers and employees who provide services to the General Partner.
-Certain of the officers of the General Partner, who will provide services to the Partnership, will not be required to work full time on the affairs of the Partnership.
+Certain of the officers of the General Partner, who will provide services to the Partnership.
 Such officers may devote significant time to the affairs of the General Partner's affiliates and will be compensated by these affiliates for the services rendered to them.
 There may be significant conflicts between the Partnership and affiliates of the General Partner regarding the availability of such officers of the General Partner to manage the Partnership.